lowRISC/opentitan/sw/device/lib/dif/README.md

 * DIF libraries must not depend on other DIF libraries.
 Exercising DIF functionality may require an environment set up using another DIF library, but DIFs must not call DIFs in other DIF libraries.
+* DIF library headers must be polyglot headers for C and C++.

 ### DIF Guidance